jxnl/blog/docs/index.md

 ## Support

+I want to support me, you can [sponsor me on github](https://github.com/sponsors/jxnl).
 I don't want to start a substack, but I do want to write more.
-If you like what I'm doing, with Open source or writing and want to support me, you can [sponsor me on github](https://github.com/sponsors/jxnl).
+So this will fund my morning coffee and tea.

 ## Writing